jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 ## Introduction

 Welcome to the next installment of the Jear-Bear Letters.
-After a brief three hiatus, we're back with a new series called **Seven Degrees of Strangers**.
+After a brief three hiatus, we're back with a new series called Seven Degrees of Strangers.

-The title is a play on "*Seven Degrees of Separation*" where you are at most seven links away from knowing any random stranger on Earth.
+The title is a play on "Seven Degrees of Separation" where you are at most seven links away from knowing any random stranger on Earth.
 So if I met a stranger on the street, I could trace them to at most seven degrees of separation until I found a connection.